 No matter what kind of earthwork site you’re on, you probably have stockpiles at some point during the job.
 Sometimes it’s necessary to remove stockpiles from a surface to get more accurate calculations depending on what information you need.

-Typically, fixing this issue means measuring the volume of the stockpile used for cover dirt, entering it into a spreadsheet, and manually subtracting it from the total end-of-month volume.
+Typically, fixing this issue means measuring the volume of the stockpile used for cover dirt and manually subtracting it from the total end-of-month volume.

 But this can be cumbersome.
-Being able to directly edit terrain—to quickly draw around the stockpile and edit it out of the model instantly—makes finding that final monthly number easier than ever.
+Being able to perform a quick terrain cleanup—to quickly draw around the stockpile and to filter it out of the model instantly—makes finding that final monthly number easier than ever.
 “This simple process saves time and leads to more accurate quantities, which means monthly reports you can trust,” noted Smith.

-3. Clean up areas that don’t look quite right
+3. Use terrain cleanups on areas that don’t look quite right

-One of the biggest advantages to 3D drone data site surveys is their rich, visual nature.
-But this also means that any “weird-looking” parts of the model (usually artifacts of the photogrammetry process) can stick out like a sore thumb, even when they don’t affect any measurements.
+One of the biggest advantages of the 3D site models we generate from photogrammetric surveys is their rich, visual nature.
+But this also means that any “weird-looking” parts of the model can stick out like a sore thumb, even when they don’t affect any measurements.

 While these areas vary from site to site, one of the biggest sources of these blips are bodies of water.
 Water is notoriously hard to map by photogrammetry because of its constantly changing surface and how it reflects light.

 These qualities cause big changes between individual photos in a dataset.
 Those differences result in unavoidable peaks and troughs in the surface.
-But by editing this part of your terrain, you can flatten the feature to make it better match the actual surface.
-It’s as easy as creating a boundary with a couple of clicks.
+But by cleaning up this part of your terrain, you can flatten the feature to make it better match the actual surface.
+It’s as easy as drawing a polygon boundary with a couple of clicks.

-Such edits are purely for cosmetic purposes, but they do improve the perception of the overall model.
+Such cleanups are purely for cosmetic purposes, but they do improve the perception of the overall model.

-Especially when working with someone unfamiliar with photogrammetry, editing out problem areas like bodies of water “help improve the perception of how trustworthy your survey data is,” said Smith.
-“Anyone who sees waves 10ft tall and deep troughs will often mistrust what they are looking at and it can raise questions around the accuracy of the data.”
+Especially when working with someone unfamiliar with photogrammetry, filtering out problem areas like bodies of water “help improve the perception of how trustworthy your survey data is,” said Smith.
+“Anyone who sees waves 10ft tall and deep troughs will often mistrust what they are looking at.
+It can raise questions around the accuracy of the data.”

 4. Remove vegetation affecting volumes

-Similarly to removing bodies of water for visual purposes, another great use of terrain editing is removing trees or vegetated.
-But in this case it’s because they’re affecting volume measurements.
+Similarly to removing bodies of water for visual purposes, another great use of terrain cleanups is removing trees and other vegetation.
+But in this case, the vegetation is likely affecting volume measurements.

 That’s just what happened to Smith during a test flight recently.
 He did one flight at 80m and again at 50m.
 “The flights were done straight after each other and processed separately,” Smith remembered.
 “The ground surface was really consistent across both surveys, but when I came to calculate the volume of the area, there was huge variation between the two.”

 After investigating the cause, he found it was because of nearby trees.
 Why?
-“Trees move in the wind, and this change between the two surveys caused large discrepancy in the calculated volume,” Smith explained.
-“You can edit the terrain to completely flatten the area of trees on both surveys to generate a more accurate measurement.”
+“Trees move in the wind, and this change between the two surveys caused a large discrepancy in the calculated volume,” Smith explained.
+“You can clean up the terrain to completely flatten the area of trees on both surveys to generate a more accurate measurement.”

-Smith shared a final tip for using terrain editing to improve your 3D site surveys: “If you are removing something and want to compare like for like then you need to make changes to both surveys.”
+Smith shared one final tip for using terrain cleanups: “If you are removing something, and want to compare like for like, then you need to make changes to both surveys.”